zainabmelh/guide-articles/articles/JavaScript/finding-a-remainder-in-javascript/index.md

 ---
-title: "Finding a Remainder in JavaScript"
+title: Finding A Remainder In javaScript
-parent: "javascript"
 ---
 The _remainder operator_ `%` gives the remainder of the division of two numbers.

 ## Example